trinitylake-io/trinitylake/docs/format/storage-transaction.md

 The **D**urability aspect of ACID is enforced in the storage system and out of the control of the TrinityLake format.
 For example, if you use the TrinityLake format on Amazon S3, you get 99.999999999% (11 9's) durability guarantee.

+## Storage Commit Process

-## Immutable Copy-on-Write (CoW)
+### Copy-on-Write

 Modifying a TrinityLake tree in storage means modifying the content of the existing [node files](./storage-layout) and creating new node files.
 This modification process is **Copy-on-Write (CoW)**, because "modifying the content" entails reading the existing content of the node file, and rewriting a completely new node file that contains potentially parts of the existing content plus the updated content.

+### File Immutability

 When performing CoW, the node files are required to be created at a new file location, rather than overwriting an existing file.
-This means all node files are immutable once written until deletion.
+This means all node files are immutable once written until deletion through garbage collection process.

+### Commit Atomicity

+When committing a transaction, the writer does the following:

+1. Flush write buffers if necessary and write all impacted non-root node files
+2. Try to write to the root node file with new write buffer in the targeted [root node file name](#root-node-file-name)
+    1. If this write is successful, the transaction is considered succeeded.
+Write the `_latest_hint` file with the new version with best effort.
+    2. If this write is not successful, the transaction commit step has failed at the storage layer.
+Depending on the overall lakehouse transaction level, it might be possible to rebase and retry the commit.
+Read [Lakehouse Transaction](./lakehouse-transaction) for more details. if rebased commit is not possible, the transaction is considered failed and not retryable.

-## Read Isolation
+## Storage Read Isolation

-Here we discuss how the **I**solation aspect of ACID is enforced in TrinityLake, at the storage layer.
+Based on the commit process of TrinityLake, every change to a Trinity Lakehouse must produce a new version of the TrinityLake tree root.
+This is the core feature used for read isolation.
 A transaction, either for read or write or both, will always start with identifying the version of the TrinityLake tree to look into.
-This is determined by:
+This version is determined by:

-1. Reading the [version hint file](./storage-location.md#root-node-latest-version-hint-file-path) if the file exists, or start from version 0
+1. Reading the [version hint file](./storage-location.md#root-node-latest-version-hint-file-path) if the file exists, or start from version 0.
+    This is because at step 3 of [Commit Atomicity](#commit-atomicity), the write of the `_latest_hint` file is not guaranteed to exist or be accurate.
+    For example, if two processes A and B commit sequentially at version 2 and 3, but A wrote the hint slower than B, the hint file will be incorrect with value 2.
 2. Try to get files of increasing version number until the version `k` that receives a file not found error
-3. The version `k-1` will be the one to decide the [root node file name](#root-node-file-name)
+3. The version `k-1` will be the one to decide the [root node file path](./storage-location.md#root-node-file-path)

-All the object definition resolutions within the specific transaction must happen using that version of the TrinityLake tree.
+All the initial object definition resolutions within the specific transaction must happen using that version of the TrinityLake tree.
-This ensures at least all the transactions begin with a specific version.
+This ensures all the transactions begin with a specific version that is isolated from other concurrent processes.
-For how to commit changes to the lakehouse while ensuring a specific isolation level, read [Lakehouse Transaction](./lakehouse-transaction) for more details.
+For how to commit transactions to a Trinity Lakehouse while ensuring a specific ANSI-compliant isolation level guarantee, read [Lakehouse Transaction](./lakehouse-transaction) for more details.

-## Commit Atomicity

-Here we discuss how the **A**tomicity aspect of ACID is enforced in TrinityLake at storage layer.

-When committing a transaction, the writer does the following:

-1. Apply changes and write all non-root node files
-2. Try to write to the root node file in the targeted [root node file name](#root-node-file-name)
-3. If succeeded, the commit has succeeded, write the `_latest_hint` file with the new version with best effort.
-4. If failed, the transaction commit step has failed at the storage layer.
-Depending o nthe overall lakehouse transaction level, it might be possible to rebase and retry the commit.
-Read [Lakehouse Transaction](./lakehouse-transaction) for more details.

-!!! note

-    At step 3, the write of the `_latest_hint` file is not guaranteed to exist or be accurate.
-    For example, if two processes A and B commit sequentially at version 2 and 3, but A wrote the hint slower than B, the hint file will be incorrect with value 2.
-This is why in the [Read Isolation](#read-isolation) section we explicitly try to seek for further versions instead of just trust the value in the hint file.

 ## Time Travel